pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I dropped my son off near his school.
 * Could you please drop me off near the shop?

----

-Ana: Would you like to share a taxi with me?

-Bob: Sure, can you drop me off at the train station?

----

 ## the day after tomorrow
 * I will have English classes the day after tomorrow!